biobricks/pastlevel/README.md

 });
 ```

-WARNING: Manual mode does not currently work when there are multiple connections to the same database.
-The problem is that either pastlevel would have to keep track of a different set of uncommitted changes per connection to the database, or uncommitted changes would have to be kept in memory (and risk being lost).
-If you need this functionality then please post an issue.
-If there are valid use-cases for this then I'm all ears.
-For now manual mode mostly exists to facilitate the creation of a git-like single user command line interface.
+WARNING: Manual mode does not work correctly when there are multiple connections to the same database.
+Think of manual mode as a git-like mode where a replication (continous or manual) would take care of pushing the committed changes (replication is not part of commitdb).

 ## options

 ```
 var db = pastlevel('my_database', {
   auto: true, // automatically commit on each put, del or batch
-  multiclient: true // store each index in its own leveldb instance (see performance section) });
+  multidb: true, // store each index in its own leveldb instance (see performance section)

+});
 ```